keilmillerjr/mamesoftwareparser/readme.md

 Passing -s and -d will copy files with the same base name as the drivers and roms from the source folder to the destination folder.

-Pass the -n option will not include clones when copying files.
+Pass the -n option will not include clones when running an audit or copying files.

 ## Contribute